 Why Nutrition Services?

 We know that when household resources are limited, quantity often trumps quality when it comes to choosing what foods to buy.
-We also know that people experiencing food insecurity are disproportionately affected by diet-related diseases, such as Type 2 diabetes and hypertension.
+We also know that people experiencing food insecurity are at a greater risk of heart disease, diabetes , obesity and other diet-related illnesses.

 Recognizing that food insecurity is a real and significant public health concern, our goal is to do more than simply provide calories.